Isaac Ambrose

 Isaac Ambrose (1604 – 20 January 1664) was an English Puritan divine.
-He graduated with a BA. from Brasenose College, Oxford, on 1624.
+He graduated with a BA from Brasenose College, Oxford, on 1624.
 He obtained the curacy of St Edmund’s Church, Castleton, Derbyshire, in 1627.
 He was one of king's four preachers in Lancashire in 1631.
 He was twice imprisoned by commissioners of array.
-He worked for establishment of Presbyterianism; successively at Leeds, Preston, and Garstang, whence he was ejected for nonconformity in 1662.
+He worked for the establishment of Presbyterianism; successively at Leeds, Preston, and Garstang, whence he was ejected for nonconformity in 1662.
 He also published religious works.

 Biography

 Ambrose was born in 1604.
 He was the son of Richard Ambrose, vicar of Ormskirk, and was probably descended from the Ambroses of Lowick in Furness, a well-known Roman Catholic family.
 He entered Brasenose College, Oxford, in 1621, in his seventeenth year.

 Having graduated B.A. in 1624 and been ordained, Ambroses received in 1627 the little cure of Castleton in Derbyshire.
 By the influence of William Russell, earl of Bedford, he was appointed one of the king's itinerant preachers in Lancashire, and after living for a time in Garstang, he was selected by the Lady Margaret Hoghton as vicar of Preston.
 He associated himself with Presbyterianism, and was on the celebrated committee for the ejection of "scandalous and ignorant ministers and schoolmasters" during the Commonwealth.

-So long as Ambrose continued at Preston he was favoured with the warm friendship of the Hoghton family, their ancestral woods and the tower near Blackburn affording him sequestered places for those devout meditations and "experiences" that give such a charm to his diary, portions of which are quoted in his Prima Media and Ultima (1650, 1659).
+So long as Ambrose continued at Preston he was favoured with the warm friendship of the Hoghton family, their ancestral woods and the tower near Blackburn affording him sequestered places for those devout meditations and "experiences" that give such a charm to his diary, portions of which are quoted in his Prima Media & Ultima (1650, 1659).
 The immense auditory of his sermon (Redeeming the Time) at the funeral of Lady Hoghton was long a living tradition all over the county.
 On account of the feeling engendered by the civil war Ambrose left his great church of Preston in 1654, and became minister of Garstang, whence, however, in 1662 he was ejected along two thousand ministers who refused to conform (see Great Ejection).
 His after years were passed among old friends and in quiet meditation at Preston.
 He died of apoplexy about 20 January 1664.